Guiding And Defending

 How Long Does A DUI Or DWI Stay On Your Record In Virginia?

 A DUI or DWI stays on your driving record for 11 years.
-However, they are permanent on your criminal record.
+However, it is permanent on your criminal record.
 That can affect your insurance rates and job prospects down the line.

 Where Are DUI Arraignments And Hearings Held In Culpeper County?